 Before I ever set foot in the store, I culled the Internet, eventually stumbling upon the Davis County Wiki, which has a full user-generated page devoted entirely to In-N-Out menu options.
 I drew up a list that included about two dozen distinct menu items designed to demonstrate the entire width and breadth of the custom options available at your typical In-N-Out location before hopping into the car.

 In-N-Out Menu Options

 Along with the listed single and double, you can add up to four patties to any sandwich.
 Ask for a three by three or a four by four, and what you get is a triple cheeseburger or quadruple cheeseburger, respectively.
-They used to accommodate sandwiches larger than 4 x 4 (check out a 100 x 100!), but no longer do.
+They used to accommodate sandwiches larger than 4 x 4, but no longer do.
 I was fairly certain that they could also accommodate a 2 x 4 or a 4 x 2 (that'd be two patties, four slices of cheese, or four patties, two slices of cheese), but hadn't actually tried it in action on an unsuspecting cashier.

 You can up the flavor by asking for any burger mustard-grilled.
 After cooking the first side, the cook will squirt some mustard onto the top of the patty before flipping it so that it sizzles into the meat on the grill.
 It's so good that I've started doing it myself at home.

 That said, there are those rare moments in life when all you want to savor is the cheese.
 Order a grilled cheese, and what you get is a soft toasted In-N-Out bun with two slices of American cheese beautifully melted in between.
 I like to eat these with pickles.
 If you ask for it, you can even get the standard lettuce, tomato, and raw onion slices stacked inside.